drdeaton/NotVCS/README.md

+# WITH THE RELEASE OF VEXCODE, THIS PROJECT IS OFFICIALLY DEAD
+# VEXCODE IS FAR SUPERIOR TO VCS+NOTVCS, USE THAT INSTEAD

 # VCS4CMD

 VCS4CMD, formerly known as NotVCS, is a program aimed at making VCS better.
 VCS4CMD in currently in beta, so, as of the time of writing, it requires both Vex Coding Studio and ProsV5 to be installed.